 Authentic marketing is about being of genuine service to your audience, and it’s tough for them to feel that you care, if you’re just selling to them all the time.

-Therefore, dedicate yourself to consistent content, to be of real service to your audience.
+Therefore, dedicate yourself to show up consistently to be of real service to your audience, to educate and inspire them through your content.
 Then, the next time you need to fill an offer, your audience will already trust you.
-Some of them would then love to reciprocate, by signing up for your offer.

-I wish you love and joy as you go about connecting with your audience. ❦
+I wish you gratitude and joy as you go about connecting with your audience. ❦

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.